matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-and add both components to the response part of our Example Page
+then add both components to the response part of the Example Page in `app/matestack/pages/example_app/example_page.rb`

 ```ruby
 class ExamplePage < Page::Cell::Page